tommynockers/tomnockolds/content/economics/Living in a neoliberal hell-hole.md

 Aaron Bastani in Novara Media writing about inequality and the myths regarding the death of the high street.

-It is important to recognise that it is compelling, simple to explain… and dead wrong to attribute the death of the high street to the internet.
+It is important to recognise that it is compelling, simple to explain… and dead wrong... to attribute the death of the high street to the internet.

 > For some reason, Brits now take this for granted, accepting the logic that our high streets are shit, because, well, the internet.
 >